-- The Canadian Centre for Occupational Health and Safety (CCOHS) has published a series of resources with health and safety tips and good practices here.
+- The Canadian Centre for Occupational Health and Safety (CCOHS) has published a series of resources with health and safety tips and good practices.

-- Canada Takeout is a new initiative created to support restaurants throughout COVID-19.
-Every Wednesday, people all across Canada are encouraged to order takeout from their local restaurants.
+- Every Wednesday, people all across Canada are encouraged to order takeout from their local restaurants for Canada Takeout Day.
 Establishments can add their listing for free to their website.

 - Festivals and Events Ontario (FEO) recently hosted Hon.
 Lisa MacLeod and Beth Potter (TIAO) on their FEO On the Air podcast.
 Listen to the 30 minute recording here.